ninanina19/Olympic-Analysis-Project-03/README.md

 ![image for q16](images/q16.PNG)

 <!--------------------------------------- Q.17 ------------------------------------------->
-#### Q17 Identify which country won the most gold, most silver, most bronze medals and the most medals in each olympic games.
+<h4 id="q17"> Q17 Identify which country won the most gold, most silver, most bronze medals and the most medals in each olympic games </h4>

 ```
 with t1 as